FERTILIZATION

 11,0%

-Women > 42 years
+Women> 42 years old

-WHAT DOES TREATMENT INCLUDE?
+WHAT DOES THE TREATMENT INCLUDE?

-• Hormone tests during the cycle
+• Hormone analyses during the cycle

-• Medical visits and hormonal stimulation controls
+• Necessary medical visits and hormonal stimulation checks

 • Follicular puncture and anesthesia